Gluten Free Sourdough English Muffins

 Step 6: Remove the bowl from the refrigerator and allow to sit on the counter for at least 30 minutes.

-Step 7: Grease, butter or Goop your muffin rings to prevent sticking.
-Preheat a greased skillet (we use cast iron,) or griddle to 350 F/177 C. If you do not have a thermometer, it’s best to set your stove top to medium-low.
+Step 7: Preheat a greased skillet (we use cast iron,) or griddle to 350 F/177 C. If you do not have a thermometer, it’s best to set your stove top to medium-low.
+You will know when the skillet is hot enough when water droplets dance and evaporate on the surface.

 Step 8: Use a 1/3 C measuring cup (or divide the batter evenly by 8,) to scoop out the batter and place in each muffin ring.
 We have four rings, so we cook muffins in batches.
 Smooth the top of the batter out with damp fingers and press into the ring shape.
 If you do not have muffin rings, press each drop of batter into a circular shape about 3″ in diameter (about 7.5 cm).